 There has been some press coverage of the intention of my client, The Slants, to appeal the denial of their application to register THE SLANTS.
 Some of what has been reported is inaccurate or imprecise.
 This is not the place to argue the appeal, but because the case has garnered some extra-judicial attention and there has been a great deal of extra-judicial misunderstanding, here is a bit of clarification:

-No appeal or federal action has been filed; it is merely being prepared.
-Because this is an appeal from the determination of a federal agency, under 28 USC § 2107(b) the time to appeal is 60 days after the September 26, 2013 date of the order.
+This is an appeal from the determination of a federal agency, so under 28 USC § 2107(b) the time to appeal is 60 days after the September 26, 2013 date of the order.
 (This differs from the usual 30 day deadline to appeal from a court order under 28 USC § 2107(a)).
+See below for a link to the brief we filed.

 This is error.
 That was not the applicant’s argument in the TTAB with respect to the application that was actually denied in this proceeding — here’s the Slants’ TTAB brief.
 I tried to get that across in this earlier post, but I will try again: